Huawei-APAC-Professional-Services/hfa-workshop/README.md

 https://developer.hashicorp.com/terraform/downloads
 ```

-HFA is a well-architected, multi-account Huawei Cloud environment that  is a starting point from which you can deploy workloads and applications.
-It provides a baseline to get started with multi-account architecture, identity and access management, governance, data security, network design, and logging.
+HFA is a well-architected, multi-account Huawei Cloud environment that is a starting point from which you can deploy workloads and applications with confidence in security and infrastructure.
+It provides a baseline that covers multiple design areas including multi-account architecture, identity and access management, governance, data security, network design, and logging.

 HFA follows key design principles across different design areas which accommodate all application portfolios and enable application migration, modernization, and innovation at scale.